 The Anime Club gathers to celebrate the art of Japanese animation.
 Club members discuss the varieties of Anime and learn about the differences between them.
 The Anime Club shares its passion for the art form with students in the Preston High School community by participating in the Asian Club Festival.
 Anime Club meets on alternate Tuesdays.
 If you are interested, please contact Dr. Vellani at firstname.lastname@example.org.

-Art club meets once a month from 3:00 -4:00 p.m. in the Art Room.
-If you are interested in developing your artistic skills and meet like-minded people, please join us!
+Art club meets twice a month from in the Art Room.
+If you are interested in developing your artistic skills, or just was to exercise some creativity, please join us!